Sustainability Partners

 Our work depends on supporter partners who provide our funds and volunteer their time and skills.
 If you support our aims, please join us.
 As we are a very small organisation, all our operating costs are covered by the Trustees.
 Every penny you donate will go to a delivery partner to support their vital work.

-To donate now via the secure Charity Choice website, click here.
-If you want to donate to a particular overseas partner, please send us an email as well.
+To donate now via the secure BT MyDonate website, click here, or if you have a CAF account, click here If you want to donate to a particular overseas partner, please send us an email as well.

 Yayasan Senang Hati - the Happy Hearts Foundation - is lead by Putu and Ayu, two ladies badly affected by polio since childhood.
 The organisation now has over 150 disabled members who meet together to learn new skills and give each other mutual support.
 They have chosen to use our small regular grant to pay the electricity and water bills for their day centre and hostel, enabling them to concentrate on developing their programme without worrying about where the money to pay for these essentials is coming from.